- Access to premises

 Section 41E of the Evidence Act provides for a complainant who is a child or a person with a cognitive impairment to give evidence through alternative arrangements that include the giving of evidence from outside the court room, via CCTV, giving evidence in the court room through the use of screens and the giving of evidence in the presence of a support person of the complainant's choice.

-Section 41F of the Evidence Act provides for greater protection from "improper questioning" of witnesses who are children or persons with a cognitive impairment.
-An improper question is a question that is confusing or misleading, is phrased in inappropriate language, is annoying, harassing, intimidating, offensive, oppressive or unduly repetitive, whether because of its content, or the manner in which it is structured or sequenced, or the tone in which it is put, having regard to matters such as any relevant condition of the witness (including his or her age, cultural background, personality, education and level of understanding) and any cognitive impairment that the witness is, or appears to be, subject to.
-Such questions must be disallowed by the court or the complainant must be told that he or she does not have to answer the question.
+Section 41F of the Evidence Act provides for greater protection from “improper questioning” of witnesses who are children or persons with a cognitive impairment.
+An improper question is a question that is confusing or misleading, is phrased in inappropriate language, is annoying, harassing, intimidating, offensive, oppressive or unduly repetitive, whether because of its content, or the manner in which it is structured or sequenced, or the tone in which it is put, having regard to matters such as any relevant condition of the witness (including their age, cultural background, personality, education and level of understanding) and any cognitive impairment that the witness is, or appears to be, subject to.
+Such questions must be disallowed by the court or the complainant must be told that they do not have to answer the question.

 Section 41H of the Evidence Act governs the use of the pre-recorded evidence referred to in section 41G.
 It provides that this evidence is to be treated as if it were given through direct testimony and that it may be admitted in subsequent proceedings such as a retrial, appeal or in proceedings for other charges arising out of the same circumstances.
 The section provides that all or any part of the recorded evidence may be ruled inadmissible and that, in such instance, the court may order that the recorded evidence be edited accordingly.